 This section is less crowded and you can walk for long distances and a cable car takes you to the entrance.
-I would HIGHLY recommend you bring plenty of water, sunscreen, and snacks as it is incredibly hot, smoggy, and there are limited places to purchase refreshments up there.
+I would HIGHLY recommend you bring plenty of water, sunscreen, and snacks, as it gets incredibly hot, smoggy, and there are limited places to purchase refreshments.

-You can walk for miles along the wall and there are plenty of places to rest and get some shade, before you carry on hiking!
+You can walk for miles along the wall and there are plenty of places to rest and get some shade should you need it, before you continue hiking.

 The hike alone is quite strenuous, and with the thick smog and hot weather, it can take its toll on unprepared visitors.

 The fun part for us was taking the luge down.
-I have to say, it’s pretty spectacular luging down from the great Wall of China!
+I have to say, it’s pretty spectacular luging down the great Wall of China.

 The Forbidden City, also known as the Palace Museum, once served as the imperial palace for 24 emperors during the Ming and Qing Dynasties (1368 – 1911).
 This massive complex sits on the northern edge of Tiananmen Square at the epicenter of Beijing.
 It gets crazy busy with loooooong lines, so I’d suggest you purchase tickets online ahead of time if possible.
 Once they sell about 80,000 tickets (yes you read that correctly) for the day they close ticket sales.